Choral: Object-Oriented Choreographic Programming: Evaluation

 Interestingly, for the Karatsuba algorithm, the Choral-generated Java implementation is smaller than the manually-written Akka implementation.
-This is because Karatsuba requires more coordination and local tracking of the choreography state, correspondent to boilerplate code that defines bookkeeping message types and fields.
+This is because Karatsuba requires more coordination and local tracking of the distributed state, correspondent to boilerplate code that defines bookkeeping message types and fields in Akka.

+\paragraph{What went wrong} There are valuable lessons that we learned from the exercise of writing implementations of the Karatsuba algorithm in Akka and Choral.
+In particular, writing the Akka implementation was trickier and more error-prone.
+We illustrate two representative issues, which arise from the lack of a choreographic view in Akka.
+These issues have been analysed by two of the authors working together to peer-review both the development process and the resulting code.

+\begin{itemize} \item For the first Akka implementation, we noticed that its performance was always the same for all tested inputs.
+It took us some time to notice that no communications were performed at all: all multiplications were resolved locally because there was a typo in the direction of the inequality check that decides whether to perform the \code{z0}-\code{z1}-\code{z2} decomposition of the product (cf.\ \cref{fig:karatsuba}) or perform it directly.
+This was a very subtle bug, because the program was terminating successfully and returned the right results.

+This issue was caused by the fact that the code for the Karatsuba algorithm needs to be distributed across different methods in Akka, which obfuscates the original structure of the algorithm and adds opportunities for banal bugs (e.g., swapping two arguments by mistake).
+We did not encounter this kind of issues with the Choral implementation, because we just needed to augment the original (correct) Java implementation with channel usage and roles (cf.\ \cref{fig:karatsuba}).
+The distribution of code in the final Java implementation has been carried out by the Choral compiler without mistakes.

+\item Another bug that we encountered was due to a typo, too, which made the Akka implementation perform the calculation of \code{z2} instead of the one of \code{z1}.
+However, more interestingly, this error manifested itself as a deadlock: an actor was waiting for the arrival of the three sub-calculations for \code{z0}, \code{z1}, \code{z2}, and instead received only those for \code{z0} and \code{z2} (the latter twice).
+Fixing this kind of bugs is tricky in parallel programming, and indeed our first attempt at a fix introduced another bug: we fixed the deadlock, but we started obtaining wrong results because the fix caused a swap of the inputs for \code{z1} and \code{z2}.

+The key reason behind these bugs was that, in Akka, we had to manually write code that reads and writes tags in messages to know if they contain the result of computing \code{z0}, \code{z1}, or \code{z2}.
+In this code, errors can be written in the code that creates messages at the sender and the code that processes them at the receiver.
+Implementations can therefore fall out of sync.
+Choreographic programming (hence Choral) prevents this kind of bugs entirely because it is not possible to write mismatched communications at the choreographic level. \end{itemize}